yuchiu/today-news/README.md

 #### Preference Log Process Service(Optional)

 - process user's preference based on his/her clicks on news using time decay model
-  user's preferences will be store in DB for News-Recommendation-Service to use
+  user's preferences will be store in preference-DB(MongoDB) for News-Recommendation-Service to use
-  preference log task is queued in RabbitMQ, therefore Preference-Log-Process-Service can be running along with services or running asynchronously during offline
+  preference log tasks is queued in RabbitMQ by News-Service, therefore Preference-Log-Process-Service can be running along with services or running asynchronously offline

 - install dependencies & launch Click-Log-Process-Service